January 2, 2019

 VSU Print Journalism Students Earn National Recognition

-VALDOSTA — Nine Valdosta State University journalism students just joined the best in the world.
+VALDOSTA — Valdosta State University journalism students recently took their academic training to the next level.

-“A Poynter certificate is one way the journalism program ensures its students remain a half-inch taller than their competitors,” said Dr. Pat Miller, who directs the print journalism program and teaches Essential Reporting Skills, which is offered in the fall and spring and requires students to complete a semester-long project that marries theory and application.
+“A Poynter certificate is one way the journalism program ensures its students remain a half-inch taller than their competitors,” said Dr. Pat Miller, who directs the print journalism program and teaches Essential Reporting Skills, which requires students to complete a semester-long project that marries theory and application.

 The Poynter certificate assures employers that VSU’s journalism students have enough background in multimedia to contribute to a news organization’s success from the first day on the job, Miller said.

 “The ability to earn a Poynter certificate exemplifies the ‘value-added’ opportunities that the journalism courses offer students,” she added.

 Those opportunities complement the program’s focus on integrating practical experience with academic rigor.

 “One of the great pleasures of my job is to provide students in the journalism program with the opportunity to succeed academically and professionally,” Miller said.
 “We built the program, including its relationship with The Spectator, VSU’s award-winning student newspaper, with that goal in mind.”